richardl33/ga-react-prep/README.md

          import reportWebVitals from './reportWebVitals';

          ReactDOM.render(
-         <Hello />,
+            <Hello name={"Nick"} age={24}/>,
             document.getElementById('root')
          )
       </code>
    </pre>

    <p>
       // If you want to start measuring performance in your app, pass a function
       // to log results (for example: reportWebVitals(console.log))
       // or send to an analytics endpoint.
 Learn more: https://bit.ly/CRA-vitals reportWebVitals();
    </p>
 </div>